-and the forgetful functor $F:\F \rightarrow \M_{0,m}$.
-We prove that a general fiber of the map $F$ is a smooth complete intersection variety if $X$ is of low degree.
-As a result, we answer questions relating to \begin{enumerate} \item Rational connectedness of moduli space \item Enumerative geometry \item Search for a new $2$-Fano variety \item Picard group of moduli space \end{enumerate}
+and the forgetful map $F:\F \rightarrow \M_{0,m}$.
+We prove that a general fiber of the map $F$ is a smooth complete intersection if $X$ is of low degree.
+The result sheds some light on the arithmetic and geometry of Fano complete intersections.